UWFront-End-Cert/html200-adopt-a-dog/README.md

 ### Site uses Google fonts

 #### Embed Font
-To embed font into a webpage, copy this code into the <head> of your HTML document.
+To embed font into a webpage, copy this code into the &lt;head&gt; of your HTML document.

 ##### Standard